thaydan/ocp8/CONTRIBUTING.md

     └── README.md

 ### Configuration files
-You can configure the beahviour of the application and the libraries with these files.
+You can configure the behavior of the application and the libraries with these files.
 These files use YAML language.

 More information : [Configuring Symfony](https://symfony.com/doc/current/configuration.html)